-Diversity and inclusiveness are core AAS values.
+Diversity and inclusion are core AAS values.
 Diversity encourages innovation and creativity and strengthens the community by harnessing a variety of skills, perspectives, talents, and resources to meet new challenges.
-We ask that session organizers keep these values in mind as they assemble session participants so that our conference will reflect the diversity in our membership.
+We ask that session organizers keep these values in mind as they assemble session participants so that our conference will reflect the diversity of our membership.

 In particular, we expect panel submissions to demonstrate: